robpomeroy/A-Home-for-Mo/content/pages/about.md

 survivors of [twin-to-twin transfusion syndrome](https://en.wikipedia.org/wiki/Twin-to-twin_transfusion_syndrome).
-Because of this condition, I am profoundly disabled :(fa fa-wheelchair-alt):, quadriplegic with severe spastic cerebral palsy, epilepsy and profound learning difficulties.
+Because of this condition, I am profoundly disabled :(fa fa-wheelchair):, quadriplegic with severe spastic cerebral palsy, epilepsy and profound learning difficulties.
 We live with our Mum &amp; Dad in Chester in the UK.